ed1001/xite-assignment/README.md

 # Getting Started

-To start the app in development mode run the following in the project root directory:
+To start the app in prod mode run the following in root directory:

 ### `yarn start`

-To run an optimised prod version run:
+To start the app in development mode run the following in the root directory:

-### `yarn serve-prod`
+### `yarn dev`

 The app will be served at: [http://localhost:3000](http://localhost:3000)